Mission Statement & Facts

-New Recruits, Veteran, Wounded Warrior and Care Giver Care Package Programs:
+New Recruits, Veteran, Wounded Heroes and Caregiver Care Package Programs:

 Operation Gratitude coordinates package deliveries to the graduates of Boot Camps in all Military branches and newly commissioned officers from the Service Academies.
-Operation Gratitude works with representatives at Military hospitals, Wounded Warrior Transition Units, VA Hospitals and Veterans’ Organizations to provide care packages for Veterans, Wounded Warriors and their Care Givers to let them know they are never forgotten and because it is never too late to say, “Thank You.”
+Operation Gratitude works with representatives at Military hospitals, Wounded Hero Transition Units, VA Hospitals and Veterans’ Organizations to provide care packages for Veterans, Purple Heart Recipients and their Care Givers to let them know they are never forgotten and because it is never too late to say, “Thank You.”

-In addition, Operation Gratitude sends “First Responder Care Packages” to veterans who volunteer to assist with natural disaster and crisis relief efforts world-wide, to thank them for their continued service and to Law Enforcement and First Responder agencies throughout the United States.
+In addition to the military communities, Operation Gratitude sends “First Responder Care Packages” to service volunteers who assist with natural disaster and crisis relief efforts worldwide, to thank them for their continued service, as well as to Law Enforcement and First Responder agencies throughout the United States that serve civilians daily.